| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 to have more stiffness in the tread and sidewalls will have a

+steeper slope in this area of the curve.
 At higher slip angles portions of the tire patch are sliding,

 and you get less increase in lateral force with an increase of